Characters: Pokémon - Advanced Generation

 - Badass Crew: While all of Ash's teams have their badass moment, this team in particular gave more even distribution with highlighting each Pokémon.

 - Berserk Button: Pretty much goes for ANY of Ash's Pokémon.
-Attack Ash directly and his Pokémon will beat the crap out of you (unless you have more powerful Pokémon for protection, of course).
+Attack Ash directly and his Pokémon will beat the crap out of you.

 - Five-Man Band: Two of them here.
 See below for details.

 - Description Cut: Ash brags about his team being awesome.
 Max, seeing the team's (sans Treecko) state at the time being, begs to differ.